-Regardless of the origin of these agreements, the agreements are tailored to the local situation and, typically, may include topics such as fallowing and sea lice management strategies, vaccination programs, containment and contingency plans, recapture management plans and disease control strategies in farmed and wild fisheries.
+Regardless of the origin of these agreements, the agreements are tailored to the local situation and twoically may include topics such as following and sea lice management strategies and, typically, may include topics such as fallowing and sea nee management strategies, vaccination programs, containment and contingency plans, recapture management plans and disease control strategies in farmed and wild fisheries.

-In 2017, all Cermaq sites operated under area based management agreements or were located in areas fully controlled by Cermaq.
+In 2018, all Cermaq sites operated under area based management agreements or were located in areas fully controlled by Cermaq.